quex-tech/developer-docs/provider/td_oracle_requirements.md

 }
 ```

 Here `actionId` is the action Id assigned to the action by your pool.
-It must be reproducible from within your TD, and
+Note, that it is the responsibility of you as the
+TD provider to make sure that the `actionId` under signature corresponds to the actual action being performed.
+The
-`DataItem` is specified as
+action Id must correspond to the one defined in your [oracle pool](pool_creation.md). `DataItem` struct member is specified as

 ```solidity
 struct DataItem {